oliversalzburg/blog/content/posts/2025-09-30-how-i-built-a-time-machine-with-graphviz/index.md

 Providing explicit color values in `color` is still allowed, but no longer in use.
 Some timeline documents declare a keyword, or theme, as the `color`, or they set it to `transparent`.
 Most documents don't have the field at all, and get their color assigned through this process:

-1. We create a virtual palette, which reflects a pie diagram where we can dynamically increase the number of slices as we need more slots for colors.
+1. We create a virtual palette, which acts like a pie diagram where we can dynamically increase the number of slices as we need more slots for colors.
 1. For any number of provided timeline documents, we find the set of unique `color` values, and assign those values to palette slots.
 1. For the documents that didn't declare a `color`, we assign each their own palette slot.
 1. We reflect the palette slots into [HSL color space], and adjust the respective source color to match light or dark theme rendering modes, and assign that color back to the timeline documents.

 This process has interesting, and useful, implications.
 The order in which documents are added to the palette, also controls their position on the color wheel.
-By naming the timeline documents in the file system according to certain patterns, this reflects in the color of the data.
+By naming the timeline documents in the file system according to certain patterns, this directly impacts the color of the data.
 When you maintain timeline documents for family members, and name the files `lastname-firstname.yml`, then all family members will receive palette slots next to each other, forming a nice gradient.

 ##### Inferring Styles

 An early attempt to replace `link` was `rank` - a waste of time.
 The idea was to assign numerical values to timelines, and assign appropriately generated styles for the entire range.
 Similar to the solution for the palette selection.
 Anything that requires manual balancing on this level is not useful at all.
 Today, this part is easily the most complex of the entire solution!
 Explaining it in detail is far outside the scope of this article.

-In short, in the current version, all documents reflect _identities_.
+In short, in the current implementation, most documents declare and represent unique _identities_.
 An identity can be a person (an observer), a location (in space), or a period (in time).
 These identities declare relationships with each other, forming an identity graph.
+Unknown identities are valid, and they are also valid in all relationships.
+For example, you can describe that somebody is "from `X`", and only find out later if `X` is a location or an ancestor.
 Based on this graph, we now infer a set of complex styles, depending on blood relationship and other contributors.
+Different configurations for style computation exist, and support use cases not illustrated in this article.

 #### Segmented GraphViz SVG Renderer